 Dr. Eva Harris received her Ph.D. in clinical psychology from Southern Illinois University.
-She completed her predoctoral residency with the Northern California VA Healthcare System, where she focused on the treatment of Post Traumatic Stress Disorder (PTSD), Substance Use Disorder, Chronic Pain, Insomnia, and anxiety and mood disorders.
+She completed her predoctoral residency with the Northern California VA Healthcare System, where she focused on the treatment of Post Traumatic Stress Disorder (PTSD) and anxiety.

 Dr. Harris has specialized experience in Cognitive-Behavioural Therapy (CBT) for obsessive-compulsive disorder (OCD) and PTSD.
 Dr. Harris trained at the McLean OCD Institute of Houston providing short-term CBT for clients presenting with obsessive-compulsive, anxiety, and trauma and stressor-related disorders in the residential and intensive outpatient program.
 Dr. Harris trained for two years at the United States Department of Veterans Affairs and has advanced training in Prolonged Exposure Therapy and in Cognitive Processing Therapy for PTSD.